crystal-lang/crystal-book/docs/syntax_and_semantics/enum.md

 paint :red # automatically casts to `Color::Red`

-# compile-time error:
-#   expected argument #1 to 'paint' to match a member of enum Color
+paint :yellow # Error: expected argument #1 to 'paint' to match a member of enum Color
-#
-#   Options are: :red, :green and :blue
-paint :yellow
 ```

 The same automatic casting does not apply to case statements.
 To use enums with case statements, see [case enum values](case.md#enum-values).